B.Sc.University of Victoria (1994)

 Discovering Hemichordate Biodiversity

-Our research has been widely covered in the international press and links to some of the most recent articles are embedded below.
+Our research has been widely covered in the international press and links to some of the most recent articles are on the Publications page.
 If you are interested in pursing graduate studies or a postdoc in the Cameron lab, or just looking for more detailed information, please write.

 Biologie 2431: Zoologie des invertébrés